Zensavona/translink-iphone-webapp/README.md

 If you feel my pain and would like to use it just deploy it on a free Heroku instance, navigate there and add it to your homescreen!

 ## If you're from Translink
 If you're from Translink and you want to/have fixed your app or I've made you mad, send me an email or tweet me!
-I'd love to talk.
+I'd love to talk about your web services (and just to say hi, too).